hashicorp/terraform-website/content/source/docs/enterprise/system-overview/architecture.html.md

 ### Webhook Receipt

 Communications between Terraform Enterprise and a connected VCS server happen via HTTP webhooks.
-The latest state of the connected Git repository is downloaded using the process below, and then followup Terraform commands are applied by the state machine.
+Terraform downloads the latest state of the connected Git repository using the process below, and then the state machine applies the followup Terraform commands.

 ![tfe-int-webhook-receipt](assets/tfe-int-webhook-receipt.png)